Monday, September 9, 2013

 But Deen did apologize during this 13-minute exchange and teared-up while she discussed her ethics by telling a story about her grandson.
 She should have stopped there.
 In what seemed to be a planned message point relating the New Testament idiom of “Let him who is without sin, cast the first stone,” Paula Deen had a sad and disturbing meltdown.
 She blurted, "Pick up that stone and throw it so hard... that it kills me."

 Clearly, her performance on the TODAY show did more harm than good.
 Before the interview, two companies dropped her.
-After the show aired, it seemed that her other business partners couldn’t distance themselves fast enough.
+After the show aired, it appeared her other business partners couldn’t distance themselves quickly enough.
 To be clear, I’m not congratulating these companies.
-They didn’t make their decisions because of some high-minded sense of ethics; they just didn’t want to risk losing any sales by being caught in the fallout from this current controversy.
+They didn’t make their decisions out of a high-minded sense of ethics; they simply didn’t want to risk losing sales due to the fallout from this current controversy.

-Remember, not only did Deen undermine her sweet, folksy brand with her slavery comment last year, she seemingly waited years to come out as a diabetic until she could sell more books and close an endorsement deal with health care company and insulin maker Novo Nordisk.
-With all the evidence, she seems to less "down home" and more calculating opportunist.
+Remember, not only did Deen undermine her sweet, folksy brand with her slavery comment last year, but she also seemingly waited years to come out as a diabetic until she could sell more books and close an endorsement deal with the health care company and insulin maker Novo Nordisk.
+With all the evidence, she appears less "down home" and more like a calculating opportunist.

-Looking back, Deen and her public relations counsel should have understood the potential public reaction to her racial slur, and taken more care in crafting a less selfish response.
-Looking ahead, she must decide whether to retreat, circle the wagons and speak only to her die-hard fan base, or make an overt attempt at repairing relationships and reengaging with a wider audience.
+Looking back, Deen and her public relations counsel should have anticipated the potential public reaction to her racial slur, and taken more care in crafting a less selfish response.
+Looking ahead, she must decide whether to retreat, circle the wagons and speak only to her die-hard fan base, or overtly attempt to repair relationships and reengage with a wider audience.
 Paula, choose the latter and show us how you’ll do better.

 Between blog posts, I invite you to follow me on Twitter @pauloestreicher.